What does Cloud-Based EHR Really Mean?

 What this means is when a new physician comes on board and brings their book of patient information this can be added to your existing EMR in the push of a button.
 No additional expensive hardware purchase or physical storage space is required.

-Not only is one of the benefits of cloud-based EHR the low up-front cost, this category of storage is typically less complicated to maintain and therefor costly IT staff isn’t required.
+There’s no doubt that EHR/EMR is one of the top four trends in healthcare cloud computing; in fact, some of the main reasons for this are low up-front cost, this category of storage is typically less complicated to maintain and therefore costly IT staff isn’t required.

 Hardware is expensive to purchase, license, and to maintain.
 On-premise servers require specially secured rooms with additional ventilation and cooling elements.